Phillip L. Parker | President

-Phil has been actively involved as a local, regional, state, and national volunteer, averaging more than 500 volunteer service hours a year over nearly 46 years.
-Parker was the President of the Greater Dayton Jaycees in 1981-'82 and President of The Presidents Club of Dayton in 1987-'88 and Co-chair of its Citizen Legion of Honor Award from 1992 - 1994 and 1999 - 2020.
-He has also served in numerous other volunteer leadership positions including the Board of Trustees of the Dayton Area Chamber of Commerce; alumni advisor to Lambda Chi Alpha Fraternity at the University of Dayton; Board member guided an $18 million dollar community campaign, the second largest in their history, as Campaign Chair of the region's United Way; Board Chair of the 9-county American Red Cross - Dayton Chapter; a graduate of Leadership Dayton and Leadership Ohio; and is a member of three of Dayton's local Masonic bodies.
+Phil has been actively involved as a local, regional, state, and national volunteer leader, averaging more than 500 volunteer service hours a year over nearly 49 years.
+Parker was the President of the Greater Dayton Jaycees in 1981-'82 and President of The Presidents Club of Dayton in 1987-'88 and Co-chair of its Citizen Legion of Honor Award from 1992 - 1994 and 1999 - 2022.
+He has also served in numerous other volunteer leadership positions including the Board of Trustees of the Dayton Area Chamber of Commerce; alumni advisor to Lambda Chi Alpha Fraternity at the University of Dayton; as a Board member he guided an $18 million dollar community campaign, the second largest in their history, as Campaign Chair of the region's United Way; Board Chair of the 9-county American Red Cross - Dayton Chapter; a graduate of Leadership Dayton and Leadership Ohio; and is a member of three of Dayton's local Masonic bodies.

-Additionally, Phil served as a trustee and was the founding President of Beavercreek Community Fund; board member of the Beavercreek Chamber of Commerce; co-founder of the Beavercreek High School Varsity Hockey program; a past chair of the City of Beavercreek Parks and Recreation Board, on the Board of Inventing Flight (2003) and is a member of the Dayton Rotary Club.
+Additionally, Phil served as a trustee and was the founding President of the Beavercreek Community Fund; board member of the Beavercreek Chamber of Commerce; co-founder of the Beavercreek High School Varsity Hockey program; a past chair of the City of Beavercreek Parks and Recreation Board, on the Board of Inventing Flight (2003) and is a member of the Dayton Rotary Club.
 Phil currently serves on the Boards of Greene Memorial Hospital, Soin Medical Center, Kettering College; Learn to Earn, and several other local boards and community committees.
 Parker was the founding Board chair of Antioch University Midwest from 2008 - 2013.
 Parker was also the co-chair and co-founder of the Miami Valley READS program.
-Active in national defense issues, Phil participated in the U.S Department of Defense's Joint Civilian Orientation Conference 62 (JCOC) and the U.S. Air Force's National Security Forum.
+Active in national defense issues, Phil participated in the U.S. Department of Defense's Joint Civilian Orientation Conference 62 (JCOC) and the U.S. Air Force's National Security Forum.
 He was also an active business advisor with 5 of the area's higher education institutions.
-He served on the National Board of Lambda Chi Alpha Fraternity from 2002 - 2010 and has continued his volunteer service with that organization.
+He served on the National Board of Lambda Chi Alpha Fraternity from 2002 - 2010 and has continued his volunteer service with that organization for over 50 years.